aws-observability/aws-otel-java-instrumentation/cloudwatch-plugin-otel/README.md

 - **Java 8+** for the core (javaagent, autoconfigure, and manual modes).
 - **Java 17+ / Spring Boot 3** for the Spring Boot starter mode.
-- The plugin bundles **no** OpenTelemetry — it links against the OpenTelemetry already on your application's classpath, so there is no version-conflict risk.
+- The plugin bundles **no** OpenTelemetry — it links against the OpenTelemetry already on your application's classpath, so the plugin itself adds no version constraints.
+(In Spring Boot apps, note that Spring Boot's managed dependencies can pin an OpenTelemetry version that conflicts with a newer OTel starter; align the OTel version in your build if the starter fails to load.)

 ## Install